 Close Search

-Idaho Deer Hunting
+Idaho Mule Deer Hunting

-Idaho Mule Deer Hunting 2023
+Idaho Mule Deer Hunting 2025

-Idaho Whitetail Deer
+Idaho Whitetail Deer Hunting

-There are some great bucks in Idaho, but you are going to have to work even harder as there are not many mature bucks available.
 Idaho is still a good state to hunt deer, and with so much diverse country, you can always find a place that fits your hunting style.
-Most of the hunts we listed in our tables have less than 10% draw odds, but with Idaho not having a point system, you have as good of odds as anyone else.
-Remember, if you were able to purchase an over-the-counter deer tag for the 2023 season, you may exchange your tag for a controlled hunt if you are lucky enough to be drawn.
-Take a look at the deer tables, and if you have any questions, give us a call.
-Good luck in the draw!
+Most of the hunts we listed in our hunt tables have less than 10% drawing odds.
+With Idaho not having a point system, you have as good of odds as anyone.
+Remember, if you were able to purchase an over-the-counter deer tag for the 2024 season, we recommend you apply for a controlled hunt as it is a great chance to upgrade your hunt.
+You may even exchange your general tag for a controlled hunt if you are lucky enough to be drawn.

 Idaho Mule Deer Season Dates